-After a few years of tantalising whispers and sweet nothings, Brompton has finally launched its own electric folding bike.
+After a few years of tantalising whispers and sweet nothings, Brompton now has its own electric folding bike.
 Starting price is around £2,600.

 If that’s too steep for you, what about the alternatives and how about converting a bike to electric?